Overview

 Year Two

 In year two, you will delve into past cultures, experiencing the rich literature of the Renaissance and encountering Romantics, rebels and reactionaries.
-You’ll also have the opportunity to read contesting texts by 20th century female authors, as well as a range of world literature.
+You’ll also have the opportunity to read contesting texts by 20th century female authors, as well as exploring the realms of American literature.

-You will deepen your knowledge of fantasy, fairy tales or the gothic as well as discussing detective writing, science fiction, ecology and romance: you’ll be fascinated by the other worlds you discover.
+You will deepen your knowledge of fairy tales as well as discussing detective writing, science fiction, ecology and romance: you’ll be fascinated by the other worlds you discover.

 Year Three